iamjaneap/ITNT_3301_HireMe/README.md

 # HireMe: A Job Finder Application for Seekers in Bauan, Batangas

 <h3> Introduction </h3>
-<p align=justify>&nbsp;&nbsp;&nbsp;&nbsp; HireMe: A Job Finder Application for Seekers in Bauan, Batangas, is a application wherein it helps different jobseekers to find work within the area that has a job vacancy.
-Its much easier for jobseekers to know the directions to different stores that are looking for helpers or looking for applicants.
+<p align=justify>&nbsp;&nbsp;&nbsp;&nbsp; The purpose of HireMe: A Job Finder Application for Seekers in Bauan, Batangas is to provide a platform for making the job-searching and job-posting processes simpler and more effective.
+As a function of the initiative, job seekers will be able to hunt for jobs more easily, and employers will be able to find qualified candidates.

+<p align=justify>&nbsp;&nbsp;&nbsp;&nbsp; Both job seekers and companies must be as effective as possible in today's labor market.
+Normally, job searchers have searched for job offers and openings manually and personally, which takes time and needs significant effort.
+In order to find out if a company is hiring, job seekers visit agencies or companies.
+Additionally, employers regularly utilize agencies or posters to publicize job opportunities, which is ineffective and slow to reach candidates.
+The manual method has to be improved because it is often ineffective.

 <h1 align="center">